The AI anchors of Xinhua TV

 last updated October, 2019

 They are the world’s first AI-enabled news presenters.
-They became their virtual selves thanks to development by Sogou, China’s second-largest search engine company.
+They became their virtual selves thanks to developments by Sogou, China’s second-largest search engine company.
 Sogou collaborated with Xinhua News Agency, the state-run press agency and China’s largest media organization.
 In a prepared statement, Sogou says their technology can ‘revolutionize’ human-computer interactions.

-More than the news is on TV.
+More than the news is being presented on TV.
 The Sogou figures show AI technology at work in a country where AI advances are government policy.
 China has set a goal of being the world leader in AI technologies by 2030.

 Television news as a testing ground